How Do I Rate This?

 The capability to transfer the sample container autonomously to the Earth-entry vehicle while maintaining the samples in pristine condition and precluding back contamination.

 Some work to develop the capability to rendezvous autonomously in space has been undertaken by the U. S. Department of Defense.
-The resulting experiments have illustrated the difficulty of the work remaining to make a Mars sample-return mission possible.
+The resulting experiments illustrated the difficulty of the work still needed to make a Mars sample-return mission possible.

-For any spacecraft that enters an extraterrestrial environment, it is imperative that it not introduce terrestrial life forms capable of thriving in that environment (forward contamination).
-Otherwise, the mission would compromise not only the extraterrestrial body but also all subsequent scientific studies.
-Planetary protection is the collection of technological capabilities that are applied during spacecraft design, fabrication, and test to ensure its sterility level and, for sample-return missions, the return containment of the extraterrestrial sample so that it would not present a threat to Earth (backward contamination).
+For any spacecraft entering an extraterrestrial environment, it is imperative that it not introduce terrestrial life forms capable of surviving in that environment (forward contamination).
+Other-wise, the mission would compromise not only the extraterrestrial body but also its own and all subsequent scientific studies.
+Planetary protection is the collection of technological capabilities that are applied during spacecraft design, fabrication, and test to ensure its sterility and, for sample-return missions, the return containment of the extraterrestrial sample so that it would not present a threat to Earth (backward contamination).

 Because sterilization is an issue at every scale of a spacecraft’s design and assembly, it is an issue that must be considered from the very outset of the design phase.
 Planetary protection is a discipline that depends on many technological capabilities:

-Sterilization, cleaning, and aseptic processing: This is to ensure that a robotic planetary spacecraft is sterile to the levels required by international agreement, techniques are developed to sterilize equipment and maintain their biological cleanliness at every level during the fabrication, assembly, and test processes, from piece part to whole spacecraft.
+Sterilization, cleaning, and aseptic processing: This ensures that a robotic planetary spacecraft is sufficiently sterile not to compromise its scientific studies or those of subsequent investigations.
+Validated techniques to sterilize equipment and maintain its biological cleanliness at every level during the fabrication, assembly, and test, from piece part to whole spacecraft, are needed but not yet in hand.

-Cost and risk-reduction management: This is necessary to provide the ability to estimate both the costs of different approaches to spacecraft sterilization and the efficacy of those approaches to management of different designs, planetary protection seeks to provide the analytical tools that would allow spacecraft managers to incorporate the most cost-effective approach to effective planetary protection for their mission design and architecture.
+Cost and risk-reduction management: The ability to estimate both the costs of different approaches to spacecraft sterilization and the efficacy of those approaches is necessary to develop a cost-effective approach to effective planetary protection for a given mission.
+The planetary protection community has developed and continues to improve these analytical techniques.

 Selected Research Projects Overview

-Research and development in the In-Situ Planetary Exploration Systems area spans from hardware to software, manipulation to mobility, small to large, and many other dimensions.
+Research and development in the In-Situ Planetary Exploration Systems area spans many dimensions, among them hardware to software, manipulation to mobility, small to large.
 Below is selected subset of ongoing research, which represents the spectrum of activities.

 Autonomous Aerobots for Exploration of Titan and Venus